hyva-themes/magento2-react-checkout/docs/docs/installation.md

     You would encounter some CSS problems.
 This is because we are using Tailwind CSS for the styling of the checkout page and since this is a different CSS approach that is being used in the Luma theme, some CSS conflicts should be expected.

-## Additional Steps - Headless Solutions
+## Additional Required Steps - Headless Solutions

 You are required to include the stylesheet `Hyva_Checkout::css/styles.css` and the js file `Hyva_Checkout::js/react-checkout.js` in your checkout page.
 These two static resources are already included through layout update.
 But, if your headless solution does not respect the layout update, then it is your job to include them in your checkout page.